brstuder/mkdocs/docs/audubon-api.md

 From this bird's appearance, and from multiple encounters with this species, we can already provide multiple parameter values to help us out:

 * We know the predominant colors are green and brown.
-* We know the bird is closer in size to a crow than a robin or a goose.
+* We know the bird is closer in size to a raven than a robin or a goose.
 * We have seen the bird multiple times, indicating it is likely not endangered.

 With these details, we can call the Audubon API as such: